 Your goal should be to track the following stats regularly:

 - unique sales

-The monthly KPI sheet looks similar to the weekly one except that you enter numbers for the entire month.
-Additionally, on a monthly basis, it’s good to track value per transaction.
+The monthly KPI sheet looks similar to the weekly one, except that you enter numbers for the entire month.
+Additionally, on a monthly basis, it’s good to track the value per transaction.

 What should you track?

 - Value per transaction – how much you made on average per transaction.
 For example, if you sold 291 products and you made $8000.
 If you divide 8000 by 291, you will see the average value per transaction, which in this case is $27.49.